German train drivers' union calls for seven-day strike from Monday

 The strike, the eighth in the dispute, will start on Monday at 3 p.m.
-(1300 GMT) for freight trains and at 2 a.m.
+(8 a.m.
+ET) for freight trains and at 2 a.m.
 Tuesday for passenger services.
 GDL wants a 5 percent pay rise and the working week to be reduced to 37 hours from 39.
 It also wants the right to negotiate on behalf of other employees including train stewards.

 The stoppages will continue until 9 a.m. on Sunday, May 10, GDL said.